BurakCakan/sessionize-clickstream-data/README.md

 -     Read data from object storage (GCS) in json with multiple arrays format by using Requests library.
 -     Make sessionization in Python
 -     Send data to PostgreSQL environment
--     Canculate inter/between time metrics of sessions with using SQL window functions.
+-     Calculate inter/between time metrics of sessions with using SQL window functions.
 -     Publish results in a GET request of Python FastAPI

-## About Session Data
+## About the Data 💾

 The data source is object storage and data os stored as json object with multiple arrays format.
 The snippet of raw data is given below: